 DON'T try to do everything yourself.

 While it may be tempting to try and do everything yourself you will run the risk of burning out.
 Spreading yourself to thin takes your valuable time away from things that actually do make money, like finding great products to sell.

-If you are dealing with customer service enquiries, looking for products to sell, designing ad graphics on Canva, uploading new products to your store, launching and running ads you are not using your time effectively.
+If you are dealing with customer service inquiries, looking for products to sell, designing ad graphics on Canva, uploading new products to your store, launching and running ads you are not using your time effectively.

 Hard work beats talent when talent doesn’t work hard, but smart work beats hard work when hard work doesn’t work smart 🤔 #mindblown

-You should continually be thinking about adding systems to your ecommerce store.
+You should continually be thinking about adding systems to your eCommerce store.
 The Shopify experts didn't become successes by doing everything, they all delegate and do the things that work well.

-Being able to sit down on Monday and spend 3 hours searching for design ideas, loading ideas into trello, and approving past designs for upload will free up your time to launch on Wednesday.
+Being able to sit down on Monday and spend 3 hours searching for design ideas, loading ideas into Trello, and approving past designs for upload will free up your time to launch on Wednesday.

 You are the creator of your business.
 If you are packing your orders, doing all your social media marketing, and all the day to day chores of your business you will fail to scale.